 Glenwood Springs, Colorado

 Dining is adequate but not outstanding.
-People seeking more sophisticated cuisine usually travel to Aspen where restaurants are chic, expensive and populated with famous people at adjacent tables.
+People seeking more sophisticated cuisine usually travel to Aspen where restaurants are chic, expensive and populated with celebrities at adjacent tables.

 Glenwood cultural attractions and nightlife are also somewhat limited, but the Summer of Music Festival, the Glenwood Ave Arts Fest, the Symphony in the Valley and the Glenwood Springs Center for the Arts, to name a few, all bring the community together at various times throughout the year.

-Valley View Hospital has 50 beds and is award-winning for overall patient experience.
+Valley View Hospital has 78 beds and is award-winning for overall patient experience.
 It is accredited by the Joint Commission and is a Level III Adult Trauma Center.
 For military retirees, the nearest VA hospital is in Grand Junction, 75 miles to the west.
-The nearest VA outpatient clinic is in Craig, also about 75 miles away.

 Ride Glenwood provides public bus service around town.
 Glenwood Airport is open to small private planes.

 Retirement in this mountain hamlet is, of course, not for everyone.
 Glenwood can feel a little isolated, particularly in winter.
-Denver is three to four hours to the east, but I-70 gets congested and can occasionally close down thanks to snow slides or rock slides.
-The train to Denver is a six hour ride.
+Denver is three to four hours to the east, and I-70 gets congested and occasionally closes down thanks to snow slides or rock slides.
+The train to Denver is a six and a half hour ride.
 Summer tourist traffic often causes gridlock in Glenwood's downtown/mineral pools section, and with steep mountains all around, summer days are short (and winter days are even shorter).

 Having said all that, though, few things are better than a January dip in the soothing hot springs pool after a strenuous day of skiing.
 Most retirees who live here would not live anywhere else.
-They point to the gorgeous scenery, clean air, healing waters, welcoming residents, and perhaps best of all, to the overall contentment that comes with living in beautiful Colorado.
+They point to the healing waters and welcoming residents, and perhaps best of all, to the quiet joy that comes with living in such a beautiful place.